 Keep track of any behaviors the other driver exhibited.
 If the driver was drunk, they may have been slurring words or had difficulty maintaining balance.
 If you saw open alcohol containers or smelled alcohol on the driver’s breath or clothing, this is also an important detail.

 If you told enforcement at the scene that you believed the other driver had been drinking, and if the other driver was cited for drunk driving, you should tell your lawyer about these facts.

 Keep Track of the Details

-Your lawyer will want to know about the details regarding the other driver and their vehicle.
+Your DUI accident lawyer in Lafayette will want to know about the details regarding the other driver and their vehicle.
 The following are also important to build your case:

 - License plate number

 - Location of and type of damage to their vehicle

 Photos and Videos